stephancurran/udacity-robotics/README.md

 # Intro
 These are the projects for the Udacity Robotics Software Engineer Nanodegree Program.
+Please clone the repo into the `src` folder of your workspace with the `--recursive` switch.
+It was built with ROS Kinetic.

 # Build My World